by Krisha McCoy, MS

 Risks and Benefits

-When deciding to have a mammogram, or any procedure, you and your doctor must carefully weigh the risks and benefits to determine whether it is the most appropriate choice for you.
+In glaucoma surgery, or any procedure, you and your doctor must carefully weigh the risks, benefits, and treatment alternatives to determine whether it is the most appropriate choice for you.

 After the Procedure